kipcole9/text/README.md

 ## Down the rabbit hole

 Text analysis at a fundamental level requires segmenting arbitrary text in any language into characters (graphemes), words and sentences.
-This is a complex topic covered by the [Unicode text segmentation](https://unicode.org/reports/tr29) standard agumented by localised rules in [CLDR's](https://cldr.unicode.org)  [segmentations](https://unicode-org.github.io/cldr/ldml/tr35-general.html#Segmentations) data.
+This is a complex topic covered by the [Unicode text segmentation](https://unicode.org/reports/tr29) standard augmented by localised rules in [CLDR's](https://cldr.unicode.org)  [segmentations](https://unicode-org.github.io/cldr/ldml/tr35-general.html#Segmentations) data.

 Therefore in order to provide higher order text analysis the order of development looks like this: